-The Affordable Care Act creates a Rate Review program in your state to help protect individuals and small businesses from unreasonable health insurance rate increases.
-Starting on September 1, 2011, health insurers must justify any rate increase of 10% or more before the increase takes effect.
+The Rate Review program in your state helps protect individuals and small businesses from unreasonable health insurance rate increases.
+Under this program, health insurers generally must justify rate increases of 10 percent or more in the individual or small group market before the increase takes effect.

 What This Means for You

 - Your insurance company generally can’t raise rates by 10 percent or more for coverage in the individual or small group markets without first explaining its reasons to your state and/or federal regulators.

 - Your Rate Review program will determine if the rate increase is unreasonable.
 A rate hike is unreasonable if, for example:

 - It is based on faulty assumptions or unsubstantiated trends.

 - It charges different prices to people who pose similar risks to the insurer.

 - Your state regulator can approve or reject an unreasonable or excessive rate increase, if your state laws give the regulator this authority.